Next-Generation-Neural-Interfaces/Hardware-efficient-MUA-compression/README.md

 Article located at:

-Results and data located at:
+Results and data (neural data .mat files) located at:

 ## Code to recreate results: